Regulations affecting Foreign and Non-Resident Investors

 Procedures for Non-Residents Investing through The Stock Exchange

-There are eighteen (18) licensed stok broking firms which have set up systems for serving non-residents.
-Their names, addresses and contact details are provided on this site.
+There are currently twenty (20) licensed stock broking firms which have set up systems for serving non-residents.
+Their names, addresses and contact details are provided on this site as Brokers.
 Please contact any of the stockbrokers directly.

 Investor Protection Provisions

-The Exchange has various provisions in its Rules which have been designed to protect the investor in addition to what the securities regulatoprs (SEC) provides.
+The Exchange has various provisions in its Rules which have been designed to protect the investor in addition to what the securities regulators (SEC) provides.

 Under the SECURITIES INDUSTRY LAW, PNDCL 333 (1993), as amended, the apex regulatory body in the securities market is the Securities and Exchange Commission and its functions include: